Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.01+
 ============	==================

-  Set this field to the offset (from the beginning of the real-mode code) of the end of the setup stack/heap, minus 0x0200.
+  Set this field to the woke offset (from the woke beginning of the woke real-mode code) of the woke end of the woke setup stack/heap, minus 0x0200.

 ============	================
 Field name:	ext_loader_ver